zebbern/Proxy-Scraper/README.md

 ![Status](https://img.shields.io/badge/Status-Active-green)
 ![License](https://img.shields.io/badge/License-MIT-brightgreen)

-A comprehensive proxy scraper and tester that provides updated HTTP/HTTPS proxies every 3 hours.
+Proxy scraper and tester that provides updated HTTP/HTTPS proxies every 3 hours.
 This project is optimized for high performance and reliability, with features like proxy validation, testing, and output customization.

 ---